Charles III, Duke of Parma: Marriage and issue

-Louise Marie was described at that time as a pretty blonde, fair complexioned with golden hair and blue eyes, but not very tall.
+Louise was described at that time as a pretty blonde, fair complexioned with golden hair and blue eyes, but not very tall.
 She was reserved, cold, insensitive and lacked charm.
 Like most legitimists, her political ideas were those of the preceding century.
 However, for the first years of their married life, Ferdinando was happy with her.

 Until he became duke of Parma, Ferdinando was known as il Duchino, the little Duke, a reference to both his stature and his status as his father's heir.
 Although he was tall, he was slight built.
 His hair was thick and dark and he had big prominent eyes.
 A large nose, a long neck and a receding chin completed his face.
 He had a trimmed, finely proportioned figure, of which he was very proud.
 He was a dandy who dress smartly and was very fastidious about his clothing.
 Ferdinando Carlo travelled a great deal.
-Outside Italy he often used the title Marchese di Castiglione; in Italy he often used the title Conte di Mulazzo.
+Outside Italy, he often used the title Marchese di Castiglione; in Italy, he often used the title Conte di Mulazzo.

 Acquisition of Parma

 On 17 December 1847 Empress Marie Louise died and Ferdinando Carlo's father succeeded as Duke Charles II of Parma.
 The Duchy of Lucca was incorporated in the Grand Duchy of Tuscany, and Ferdinando Carlo ceased being Hereditary Prince of Lucca becoming instead Hereditary Prince of Parma.

 Charles II only reigned for a few months in Parma.
 In March 1848 revolution broke out in Parma supported by King Charles Albert of Sardinia.
 Ferdinando Carlo escaped from Parma, but was arrested in Cremona and taken as a prisoner in Milan where he remained for several months until the British government negotiated his release.
 At this time he was described by a contemporary as "Tall and slim with an open and merry countenance, a light-hearted, light-headed, careless young man".
-After a brief sojourn on the island of Malta, he traveled to Naples and then Livorno where he was joined by his wife Louise Marie who had just given birth to their first son while in exile in Florence.
+After a brief sojourn on the island of Malta, he traveled to Naples and then Livorno where he was joined by his wife Louise who had just given birth to their first son while in exile in Florence.
 Then the family sought refuge in England.
 They settled in a cottage at Surbiton, south-west of London.
 Disraeli who met him at this time, described Ferdinando as "a very droll man, exceedingly amusing and clever—a rattle, a mimic and gamboled in mind and body.
 He was a great tumbler and skilfully in all tour de force.
 Walking with the Queen at Windsor, I believed for the first time, he suddenly tumbled before Her Majesty the whole way she walked.
 She died with laughter and astonishment.
 He was less like a tyrant than any person I ever met; full of fun and humor".